 2.1 General Requirements - Write sentence for supplier Non-ISO Certified

 Suppliers that have not achieved certification to IATF 16949 must have at a minimum achieved certification to ISO9001 and a formal plan to demonstrate compliance to IATF 16949.
 Suppliers are required to submit updated copies of all required regional certifications (i.e. ISO9001, IATF16949, and ISO14001) on an annual basis to JCI-PS.
-Specific regional customers require suppliers Tier 2 must have achieve IATF 16949 certification.
+Specific regional customers require supplier Tier 2 must have achieve IATF 16949 certification.
 A development plan must be defined with the respective region SQE.

 In the event a supplier is not certified to the above requirements, the supplier shall be subjected to an annual quality systems assessment by SQE.
 Suppliers at minimum should be in compliance with the “Minimum Automotive Quality Management System Requirements for Sub-tier Suppliers” available through http://iatfglobaloversight.org/default.aspx.